jgege/UNI-CSCU9V5/CSCU9V5.md

 ##### Shared memory

 - Useful when:
-  - In an upproteceted system where all processes and OS run in the same address space (MACOS until 7.5)
+  - In an unprotected system where all processes and OS run in the same address space (MACOS until 7.5)
   - The language system operates a simple OS (Ada, ML)
   - In systems where multithreading is provided above the OS (Sun LWT library)
-- Not useful wheh:
+- Not useful when:
-  - In protected systems where processes run in seperate address spaces
+  - In protected systems where processes run in separate address spaces
     - protection and addressing are orthogonal
   - Between processes on different CPUs or machines
     - However distributed shared memory